-Public displays of affection are considered inappropriate.
-A school campus is not a place for overt displays of physical affection between students.
-Students who fail to restrain from public displays of affection may be required to have a parent conference with administration.
+On campus or at a school sponsored activity public displays of affection between students are considered inappropriate.
+Students who fail to restrain from public displays of affection may be required to be removed from the activity and/or have a parent conference with administration.

 Many scholarships are available to students.
 While donors of these scholarships are interested in students who have achieved scholastic excellence, they also look closely at those who exhibit good citizenship, qualities of leadership, and development of individual talents.
 Students interested in scholarships should contact a counselor.
 They will be helpful in providing additional information as well as assisting students in preparing and applying.
 Students may also write to the Financial Aid and Scholarship Office of any particular college.
 Senior students should be aware of early application deadlines.

 Do not bring inappropriate items to school or to any school activities.
 Lockers are the property of the school and can be searched at any time by school administration or their designee.
 School personnel can also search personal property and vehicles on school campus or during school activities based on reasonable suspicion.

 No skates, roller blades, skateboards or long boards are to be used on any area of the ALA campus.

 Injuries can and do occur because of snowballs.
 Throwing snowballs in a public place is against the law.
 Violators will be fined $10.
 Repeat offenders will be referred to the Spanish Fork Police Department.